catseye/Tamsin/README.markdown

     + foo
     + foo 0 0 0 0 0
     = blerp

+And like any good language, you can print things.

+    | main = print hello & return world.
+    + ahoshoshohspohdphs
+    = hello
+    = world

 But back to parsing.
 The `&` operator processes its left-hand side on the input, then the right-hand side.
 It returns the result of its RHS.
 But if